Opposite of CONTRACTOR – 35 Antonyms With Sentence Examples

 Laid off The contractor was not laid off after the project.
 Several employees were laid off due to downsizing.

-READ: Opposite of EVERLASTING - 35 Antonyms With Sentence Examples
+READ: Opposite of FACILITATE - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of CONTRACTOR